WaterUI Tutorial Book

 }

-Reactive state management is the heart of interactive WaterUI applications.
-When your data changes, the UI automatically updates to reflect those changes.
-This chapter teaches you how to master WaterUI's reactive system powered by the nami crate.
+Reactive state management is the core of any interactive WaterUI application.
+When your data changes, the UI should automatically update to reflect it.
+This chapter teaches you how to master WaterUI's reactive system, powered by the nami crate.

 pub trait Signal: Clone + 'static {